gerrili1996/gerrili1996.github.io/_pages/about.md

   - /about.html
 ---

 I am a tenure-track assistant professor in [Operations & Logistics Division](https://www.sauder.ubc.ca/thought-leadership/divisions/operations-and-logistics) at the Sauder School of Business, University of British Columbia.
-I am also grateful to be a faculty member at the [Insitute of Applied Mathematics (IAM)](https://www.iam.ubc.ca/people/faculty-members/) at UBC.
+I am also grateful to be a faculty member at the [Institute of Applied Mathematics (IAM)](https://www.iam.ubc.ca/people/faculty-members/) at UBC.

 Previously, I was a postdoctoral researcher in [Department of Management Science and Engineering (MS&E)](https://msande.stanford.edu/) at [Stanford University](https://www.stanford.edu/), hosted by [Prof. Jose Blanchet](https://web.stanford.edu/~jblanche/).
 I received my Ph.D. degree in [Department of Systems Engineering and Engineering Management](https://www.se.cuhk.edu.hk/) from the [Chinese University of Hong Kong (CUHK)](https://www.cuhk.edu.hk/english/index.html) in 2021, where I was fortunate to be advised by [Prof. Anthony Man-Cho So](https://www1.se.cuhk.edu.hk/~manchoso/).
 Prior to joining CUHK, I obtained my bachelor degree in Statistics from Chongqing University.